truecharts/website/docs/manual/SCALE/guides/getting-started.md

 ![Authelia](img/icons/authelia.png)

-Authelia is a Single Sign-On Multi-Factor portal for web apps, and is the `preferred` solution to secure your TrueCharts apps when exposing them using `Traefik` as your ingress solution.
-We have a detailed guide that goes through setting up `Authelia`, along with `LLDAP` as a backend for `Authelia` and setting up the `forwardAuth` section of `Traefik` to handle the redirections and securing your apps.
+Authelia is a Single Sign-On Multi-Factor portal for web apps, and is the preferred solution to secure your TrueCharts apps when exposing them using `Traefik` as your ingress solution.
+We have a detailed guide that goes through setting up Authelia, along with LLDAP as a backend for Authelia and setting up the `forwardAuth` section of Traefik to handle the redirections and securing your apps.
 Please refer to the [Authelia Setup-Guide](https://truecharts.org/charts/premium/authelia/Setup-Guide) for more info.
 It is not strictly required, however you are otherwise encouraged to set a very strong password in your previous steps.

 ### Video Guide